Bail: Scotland

-Bail can be granted by any of courts of Scotland, with the final decision in solemn proceedings being with the High Court of Justiciary.
+Bail can be granted by any of the courts of Scotland, with the final decision in solemn proceedings being with the High Court of Justiciary.
 All crimes are bailable, and bail should be granted to any accused person "except where there is good reason for refusing bail".
 The Bail, Judicial Appointments etc. (Scotland) Act 2000, an Act of the Scottish Parliament, had removed the previous restrictions on bail that meant that murder and treason were not ordinarily bailable.
 However, a person could be bailed when accused of these crimes on application of the Lord Advocate or by a decision of the High Court itself.
 The Criminal Proceedings etc. (Reform) (Scotland) Act 2007 reintroduced restrictions on the granting of bail by requiring exceptional circumstances to be shown when a person is accused of a violent, sexual or drugs offence, and they have a prior conviction for a similar offence.

 In Scotland, the focus is normally for those who are opposed to bail to convince the courts that bail should not be granted, with the procurator fiscal given guidance to use the nature and gravity of an offence as grounds to oppose bail.

 A person who is refused bail can appeal against the refusal to either the Sheriff Appeal Court for summary proceedings in the Sheriff Courts and Justice of the Peace Courts and solemn proceedings in the Sheriff Courts, or to the High Court of Justiciary when a case is on trial there.
 The High Court of Justiciary has final authority to decide all bail decisions, and will decide on bail appeals for cases before the High Court on first instance.
 A Procurator Fiscal or Advocate Depute can request the High Court to review any bail decision where they believe that bail should not have been granted.